kermitt2/biblio-glutton/doc/Build-Databases.md

 the cluster is behind TLS (`https://elastic.example.org:9200`).
 A cluster with security on, which is the default since Elasticsearch 8, needs credentials: give a user and password with `elastic.username` and `elastic.password`, or an API key with `elastic.apiKey`.
-They are sent with every request by the loading commands and by the service alike.
+They are sent with every request by the loading commands and by the service alike, so the host has to be `https://` or the service refuses to start: set `elastic.allowCredentialsOverHttp: true` for a cluster that has security on but TLS off, such as a local one.
 Credentials in the host URL are not read.

 ### Build the embedded LMDB databases